 • Lizzie Harwood, New England Psychological Association Liaison

-• Richard Miller, Rocky Mountain Psychological Association Liaison
+• Doug Woody, Rocky Mountain Psychological Association Liaison

 • Amy Hackney, Southeastern Psychological Association Liaison

 • Jamie G. McMinn, Director, STP Program at APA

 • Jeffrey Holmes, Director, STP Program at APS

 • Jordan Troisi, Director, Annual Conference on Teaching

 • Dana Dunn, STP Programming at International Conferences